nomen-pristinum/bq/README.md

 4. **Detect.sql**: Checking for discrepancies in the data.
 5. **Delete And Recalculate.sql**: Rectifying any discrepancies detected.

-How to use:
+## How to use:

 Setup.
 On top of existing transaction storage data execute Base, Deltas, and Cumulative in that order.
 This will create objects and initialise the tables.
 After this the system handles normal operations, i.e. processes latest blocks in the chain as they come.

 Corrections.
 Delete the faulty block(s) from transaction storage and run Detect.
 This will create discrepancy_log with all the deleted blocks, metadata and datafix progress.
 After that execute Delete And Recalculate once per deleted block to bring the derived data up to date.
 Finally, insert the corrected block(s) into the transaction storage, it is picked up and reprocessed automatically.

-Delete the faulty block(s).

 ## [Base.sql](./Base.sql)